mskv/valid-ts/README.md

 15. Add CI and the fancy "100% coverage" badges.

 16. Consider renaming `and` to `all` and `or` to `any`.

+17. Finalize the error API.
+In practice, it is often useful to have a simple array that can be turned into error messages.
+We need to somehow accomodate that.
+Another tricky thing to consider is an option to accumulate errors like [Scalaz Validation](https://scalaz.github.io/scalaz/scalaz-2.8.1-6.0.1/doc.sxr/scalaz/Validation.scala.html) does.

 ### Development